Steven-Rock/MatchMatch/README.md

 Send email to stevenrock@gmail.com if you would like to contribute

-## Enhancements to add
+## TODO

-1. Fix images, are shown in mirror image (flipped) on the backside of cards, rotate before adding
+- [ ] Fix images, are shown in mirror image (flipped) on the backside of cards, rotate before adding
-2. Store top 10 high scores, add person's initials when they get a high score
+- [ ] Store top 10 high scores, add person's initials when they get a high score
-3. Add menu item to see high scores
+- [ ] Add menu item to see high scores
-4. Pagination on 100 at a time to get new flickr latest images
+- [ ] Pagination on 100 at a time to get new flickr latest images
-5. Long press show image full screen
+- [ ] Long press show image full screen

 ## License